You are here

 Citation: Roddy Theobald, Dan Goldhaber, Natsumi Naito, Marcy Stein (2020).
 The Special Education Teacher Pipeline: Teacher Preparation, Workforce Entry, and Retention.
 CALDER Working Paper No. 231-0220

 Special Education Teacher Preparation, Literacy Instructional Alignment, and Reading Achievement for Students with High-Incidence Disabilities

 Roddy Theobald, Dan Goldhaber, Kristian Holden, Marcy Stein

 Teacher Quality Gaps by Disability and Socioeconomic Status: Evidence from Los Angeles

-Ijun Lai, W. Jesse Wood, Scott A. Imberman, Nathan Jones, Katharine Strunk
+Ijun Lai, W. Jesse Wood, Scott A. Imberman, Nathan Jones, Katharine O. Strunk